not2much/ai/docs/index.md

 If they do it for $100, can you do it for a cent?

-Say someone wants an AI to watch and help people work.
+For example, say  wants an AI to watch and help their people do their work.

 Do you:

 - Spin up a massive cloud LLM, wrapped in layers of JavaScript?
 - Pay endlessly for licenses, CPU, and storage?